-Press and hold the Standby key or 2 seconds to turn the pumps on or off.
+Press and hold Standby or 2 seconds to turn the pumps on or off.

-To select a new recipe, scroll Up • or Down

-♥ to the desired recipe, then press Enter ♥ O. If Enter is not pressed within 5 seconds, the system will revert to the existing recipe.
+To select a new recipe, scroll Up or Down to the desired recipe, then press Enter If Enter is not pressed within 5 seconds, the system will revert to the existing recipe.

-Figure 11 Booth Control
+Figure 9 Booth Control